 The Company defines its capital as shareholders' equity.
 The Board of Directors does not establish quantitative return on capital criteria for management due to the nature of the Company's business.
 The Company may invest its capital in liquid investments to obtain adequate returns.
 The investment decision is based on cash management to ensure working capital is available to meet the Company's short-term obligations while maximizing liquidity and returns on unused capital.
 The Company does not pay dividends.
 The Company is not subject to any externally imposed capital requirements.
-There have been no changes to the Company's approach to capital management during the year ended December 31, 2019.
+There have been no changes to the Company's approach to capital management during the three month period ended March 31, 2020.